Degis-Insurance/SmartContract-StyleGuide/SolidityStyleGuide.md

  *         The income will come from (to be updated)
  *             - IncomeMaker: Collect swap fee in naughty price pool
  *             - PolicyCore: Collect deposit/redeem fee in policy core
- */
+ * @param _firstParam     Include comments with some space
+ * @return _value         They all should align within itself on the left */
 ```